brylianrst/Brilian-Portofolio/Part2 Final Project.md

 - Important elements in the visuals like titles, annotations, legends, captions, axis, data source and other elements are referenced and used appropriately ?

-## Interview Findings
+## Interview Findings / User Findings

-I already completed interviewing three people.
-These interviewees are ranging from student 24-31's, but i already remove all PII and any sensitive information.
+I already completed interviewing five people.
+These interviewees are ranging from student 24-34's, but i already remove all PII and any sensitive information.

 I already documented the findings from the interviews, including specific insights and observations, key quotes and other learnings.